artste/testcell/README.md

 ### Skip execution

 It is possible to skip a cell execution using `skip` command.
-This is usueful when you want to keep around the code but don’t actually run it.
+This is useful when you want to keep around the code but don’t actually run it.
-It’s also possible to skip **all cells markked with `%%testcell`** using the following syntax: `testcell.global_skip=True`.
+It’s also possible to skip **all cells marked with `%%testcell`** using the following syntax: `testcell.global_skip=True`.

 ``` python